Task-Specific Data Selection for Instruction Tuning via Monosemantic Neuronal Activations: Baseline Details

-\paragraph{DLRDS} For this method, we considered two data selection models: {\tt bge-base-en-v1.5} and {\tt LLaMA3-8B}.
-In \cref{subsec:exp_add}, since the experiments were conducted on Chinese data, we used {\tt bge-base-zh}.
-When selecting data with this method, we applied the cosine distance metric.
+For this method, we considered two data selection models: {\tt bge-base-en-v1.5} and {\tt LLaMA3-8B}.
+In \cref{subsec:appendix_aera_knowledge}, since the experiments were conducted on Chinese data, we used {\tt bge-base-zh}.
+When selecting data with this method, we applied the Cosine similarity metric.
+When using {\tt bge-base-en-v1.5} or {\tt bge-base-zh}, if a sentence exceeded the model maximum token length~(e.g., $512$), we split the sentence into non-overlapping chunks that fit within the length limit.
+The embedding for the entire sentence was computed as the average of the embeddings of all chunks.